4awpawz/fusion.ssg.web/src/templates/development.md

 _fusion_ plays on the idea of seamlessly **_fusing_** together various technologies like HTML, Markdown, TypseScript and JavaScript Components, JSON Data, YAML Front Matter, etc., to seamlessly work together to simplify the creation of HTML documents and static websites.

 ## Project Scope
-The project's scope is limited to generating robust and resilient HTML documents and nothing else.
-It will not provide any other tooling other than what is absolutely necessary to accomplish that.
-Importantly, fusion.ssg requires no knowledge of front-end frameworks like React.
-This keeps the scope of the project focused, preventing feature creep, and benefits users who will be able to pick and chose their own tools.
+The project's scope is limited to generating robust and resilient HTML documents and websites and requires no knowledge of other front-end frameworks.
+This keeps the scope of the project focused and prevents feature creep.

 ## Current Status